 health information that is reported to and maintained on the Victorian Cancer Registry, which we administer.
 We may also collect government related identifiers, such as your Medicare number, in relation to the Victorian Cancer Registry.
 For further information about the Victorian Cancer Registry click here.

-health information and medical history, family history of cancer, genetic and biometric information, lifestyle information.
+health information and medical history, family history of cancer, genetic and biospecimen samples, biometric information, lifestyle information.

 Job applicant or employee:

 your employment history, qualifications, resume and job references;